antaldaniel/greendeal/content/post/2021-11-19_global_problem/index.md

 <td style="text-align: center;">{{< figure src="/media/img/blogposts_2021/CART_global_problem_1_climate_change.png" caption="Our classification tree model shows what factors play an important role in determining if somebody believes that climate change is the most important global problem." numbered="false" >}}</td>

 People with no formal education rarely think that climate change is the most important global problem.
-People with secondary school education care less than people with tertiary education, and people with tertiary aducation or a bachelor's degree care less than people who have a university degree or who are committed to life-long learning.
-This effect is further emphasised by level of urbanization: the more urbanized are the respondants, the more likely they think that climate change is the single most important problem facing humanity.
+People with secondary school education care less than people with tertiary education, and people with tertiary education or a bachelor's degree care less than people who have a university degree or who are committed to life-long learning.
+This effect is further emphasized by level of urbanization: the more urbanized are the respondents, the more likely they think that climate change is the single most important problem facing humanity.
 (Urban people tend to have higher education levels, too.)

 Another important factor is age: the younger the respondent, the more likely to believe that climate change is the single most important problem.

 One takeaway is that generally, people's climate awareness is rising: Europeans tend to be more urbanized and more educated, and this works in favor of recognizing this problem.
 The coming younger generations are also more aware of climate change.
 Yet, as Covid-19 shows, a global trauma can alter the picture quickly.

-Using the [implemented machine learning](https://christophm.github.io/interpretable-ml-book/) R software package of Christoph Molnar, we calculated the importance of various socio-demography variables in predicting who will think that climate change is the most imporatnt problem facing us.
+Using the [implemented machine learning](https://christophm.github.io/interpretable-ml-book/) R software package of Christoph Molnar, we calculated the importance of various socio-demography variables in predicting who will think that climate change is the most important problem facing us.

 <td style="text-align: center;">{{< figure src="/media/img/blogposts_2021/importance_global_problem_1_climate_change.png" caption="Out of the variables we investigated, time spent in education is the most important factor contributing to climate awareness, closely followed by the time when the question was asked." numbered="false" >}}</td>

 The importance of age, time, and even the time spent in education (age of leaving formal education) show that there is very significant change over time.
 Unfortunately, this change is not monotonous, until 2019 climate awareness was growing by this indicator, then it declined due to Covid.